 - (1) An undergraduate degree from an accredited institution. - (2) Minimum undergraduate cumulative GPA of 3.0 on a 4.0 scale on the official transcript.
 (Applicants with a GPA between 2.7 and 3.0 may be eligible for conditional admission.
 Applicants with a GPA below 2.7 will not be considered.
-International applicants whose GPA is not measured using a 4.0 scale will be evaluated on a case-by-case basis.) - (3) Two letters of recommendation. - (4) English as a native language, an undergraduate degree from an English-speaking country, or a TOEFL score of 90 or above or an IELTS score of 6.5 and above.
+International applicants whose

+GPA is not measured using a 4.0 scale will be evaluated on a case-by-case basis.)

+(3) English as a native language, an undergraduate degree from an English-speaking country, or a TOEFL score of 90 or above or an IELTS score of 6.5 and above.